An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Results

 \subsubsection{Explanation}

 This empirically grounded theory is aimed to serve as decision support in understanding and managing RED. \Cref{tbl:proposition:1,tbl:proposition:2} guide the \textit{understanding of RED} by characterizing the concepts contained in the RED metaphor.
 P3 and P4 emphasize that RED is mostly connected to time-related aspects, both in the form of cause and value.
 The potential value of accruing RED---reducing time to market---is commonly accepted as a sufficient reason for accruing it.
-Value is rarely calculated in practice (P6) since it is difficult to measure and track RED in detail.
+Value is rarely calculated in practice (P6) since it is difficult to measure and track RED in detail, \revb{which}{aligns to prominent research on the challenge of measuring software-related quality~\cite{boehm1976quantitative,boehm1988understanding}}.
 Although governance around RED is not clear, organizations avail stakeholders in management positions to estimate the value of RED (P7).

 RED can be accrued both intentionally and unintentionally (P8), both bearing individual risks as cautioned during the interviews (see \Cref{sec:results:interview}).
 While unintentional RED can go undetected and have a scaling impact on subsequent software development activities, intentional RED can simply be accepted and actively neglected.
 Different causes are more likely to be intentional; for instance, time-related causes are predominantly intentional, while people-related causes are mostly unintentional.
 The analysis of open-ended survey questions suggests that organizations are hesitant to blame individuals for accruing RED.